-- 7.17.1 With regard to this policy, facility means a physical structure and/or land. - 7.17.2 Proceeds may be used for the capital, leasehold, rental and operating costs of a community, not for profit facility (commercial properties are not included). - 7.17.3 Proceeds may be used for facility disbursements if: - a) the Licensed Charity or Sub-charity either: - i) owns the facility; or - ii) has the legal right to occupy the facility; and - b) the facility is accessible to the HFN community. - 7.17.4 Proceeds may be used to purchase or develop facilities.
-Prior to disbursing any Proceeds towards the purchase or development of a facility, a detailed business plan must be submitted to the AGLC, which will include the following: - a) the proposed purpose or use of the facility; - b) the location, square footage, and zoning of the proposed land and/or facility; - c) sources of funding available and/or proposed funding arrangements to accommodate the purchase or development; - d) documentation, through a Band Council Resolution or a Chief and Council Resolution, demonstrating community support of the purchase or development plans (amended April 2016); - e) the proposed facility's admission procedures; and - f) if the facility is under the ownership of a local municipality, a statement of municipal support for the proposed purchase. - 7.17.5 Eligible facility disbursements include, but are not limited to: - a) purchase of fixtures, furnishings and equipment (see subsection 7.17.6);
+- 7.17.1 With regard to this policy, facility means a physical structure and/or land. - 7.17.2 Proceeds may be used for the capital, leasehold, rental and operating costs of a community, not for profit facility (commercial properties are not included). - 7.17.3 Proceeds may be used for facility disbursements if: - a) the licensed charity or sub-charity either: - i) owns the facility; or - ii) has the legal right to occupy the facility; and - b) the facility is accessible to the HFN community. - 7.17.4 Proceeds may be used to purchase or develop facilities.
+Prior to disbursing any proceeds towards the purchase or development of a facility, a detailed business plan must be submitted to AGLC, which will include the following: - a) the proposed purpose or use of the facility; - the location, square footage, and zoning of the proposed land and/or facility; - c) sources of funding available and/or proposed funding arrangements to accommodate the purchase or development; - d) documentation, through a Band Council Resolution or a Chief and Council Resolution, demonstrating community support of the purchase or development plans (Amended Apr 2016); - e) the proposed facility's admission procedures; and - f) if the facility is under the ownership of a local municipality, a statement of municipal support for the proposed purchase. - 7.17.5 Eligible facility disbursements include, but are not limited to: - a) purchase of fixtures, furnishings and equipment (see subsection 7.17.6); - b) facility mortgage, lease or rental payments;